wedesoft/www.wedesoft.de/_posts/2024-09-26-jolt-physics-engine.md

 Next you can have a look at [JoltPhysics/HelloWorld/HelloWorld.cpp][2] which is a simple example of a sphere bouncing on a floor.
 The example shows how to implement the required layers and collision filters (e.g. stationary objects cannot collide with each other).
-Make sure to define the `Trace` variable so you get useful debug information if something goes wrong.
+Make sure to define the `Trace` variable so you get useful warnings if something goes wrong.

 #### Tumbling object in space